 In recent years with a heightened popularity has come greater thought as to what makes a good salad.
 Instead of using one type of greens two, three or more are being added into our salad bowls.
 Some of the lettuces are Bibb, iceberg, leaf, romaine or the mix of baby greens.
 Other greens consist of Chicory, Chinese cabbage, dandelion, escarole, kale, parsley, spinach or watercress.
 These combinations add different textures, color and flavor.

-When choosing greens for your salad recipes, look for fresh, crisp and chilled ones.
+When learning how to make quick salad recipes and choosing greens, look for fresh, crisp and chilled ones.
 Always look carefully for wilted or discolored leaves in the lettuce.
 Pick out firm heads of lettuce and cabbage.
 Salad recipes are a good place to get in the raw vegetables so strongly recommended by nutritionists.
 In order to maintain the nutritional value, the vegetables should receive immediate attention after purchasing them and stored in a cool place.

 Before serving, the washing of the salad greens is a very important task.
 It is best to use a large container.
 Place the greens in and cover with fresh cold water.
 Gently swish them around and drain the water.
 Repeat this process again and drain thoroughly.
 For heads of lettuces and cabbage, run a pan of water and add a little salt.
 Dip the heads into this.
 The salt will help to bring out any hidden bugs under the leaves.
 Then rinse the heads again in cold fresh water.
 If you are preparing these ahead of time place them after draining into a sealed plastic bag and place in refrigerator.
 This actually makes them crisper.
 The secret of a successful salad is thorough chilling and crisping of all ingredients.